machdyne/zucker/README.md

 ### USB Bootloader

 See the [Riegel](https://github.com/machdyne/riegel) repo for details on setting up a USB bootloader.
+Eis, Keks and Bonbon are programmable over USB with the onboard RP2040, and don't need an FPGA-based USB bootloader.

 ### Zucker Bootloader (ZBL)